Luttra Woman: Scientific analysis

+Overview

 The skeleton underwent its initial examination by Dahr following excavation.
 Axel Bagge, an archaeologist who collaborated on Dahr's examination, first reported the discovery in 1947 in the Swedish academic journal Fornvännen.
 A more comprehensive physical anthropological investigation was conducted by Sahlström, osteologist Nils-Gustaf Gejvall, and anatomist Carl-Herman Hjortsjö; their findings, including a detailed description of the remains, were published in 1952.
 In the intervening years, the skeleton has been subject to further scrutiny by additional researchers, notably archaeologist Sabine Sten and osteologist Torbjörn Ahlström during the 1990s, with Ahlström revisiting the study in the 2010s.

-Only portions of the skeleton had been preserved; the soft tissues had completely disintegrated and some bones, particularly many between the skull and the pelvis, were absent.
-The skull was well-preserved, with only the inner nasal region partially degraded.
-The condition of the remaining bones was less favourable.
+Body and health

+Gejvall described her facial features as elegant and proportionally balanced, noting the consistency between her slender frame and the refined contours of her skull and jaw.
+She was characterised by short stature, with an estimated height of 145 cm.
+In a 1960 monograph, Gejvall remarked that this was the shortest stature he had encountered in Swedish archaeological material.
+He referenced Dahr's study of remains from a Stone Age settlement on Gotland, Sweden's largest island, where the average female height was estimated at 153 cm—a figure Gejvall considered distinctly short—as a point of comparison.

+Age

+Dahr assessed the skeleton as that of a young female.
+Gejvall initially estimated the individual to be a woman aged 20–25 years; however, Sjögren et al. later proposed in 2017 that an age range of 15–20 years was more appropriate.

+Dating

 Pollen analysis dating indicated that the bones were slightly older than 4,000 years.
 As of 2017, radiocarbon dating had been employed on the skeleton three times: the first two analyses corroborated the pollen analysis result, whilst the third, conducted using accelerator mass spectrometry in 2015, yielded a range of 3928–3651 BC.
 This places the remains in the early or middle period of the Early Neolithic, establishing her as the earliest known Neolithic individual from Western Sweden at that time.